 Keep the water at a comfortable temperature

 Some of us enjoy our baths and showers hot and steamy.
 We tend to associate a relaxing cleaning routine with hot water, but for dogs this isn’t the case.
-Monitor the water’s temperature on yourself before immersing a dog in it.
+Verify the water’s temperature on yourself before immersing a dog in it.
 Professionals recommend lukewarm water.
-If your dog begins to shiver or tremble, adjust the temperature a little warmer.
+If your dog begins to shiver or tremble, adjust the temperature to be a little warmer.

 Another great and easy way to make bath-time easier for you and more comfortable for your dog is to ask for a helper.
-Two groomers is better than one.
-While one is lathering and rinsing the pet, the other can hold them still and steady for you.
+Two groomers are better than one.
+While one person is lathering and rinsing the nervous dog, the other can hold them still and steady.
 This can even help your dog feel more secure.

 Baths need only be as frequent as your dog’s dirtiness.
-Frequent washing can be harmful to a dog’s coat and skin, causing dryness, itchiness, and discomfort.
+Too much washing can be harmful to a dog’s coat and skin, causing dryness, itchiness, and discomfort.
 In some cases, this can lead to skin infections as dogs tend to bite and lick at any patches of skin that are agitating them.
 Discuss with your vet the requirements for bathing your breed of dog.
 Some dogs need a bath only once in a while.
 Vet-approved dry shampoo and gentle wipes designed for cleaning the fur of dogs are alternatives that work well in the interim between the full bath session.